YashS96/contacts-app/README.md

 ## What is the use of this Repo

-This Project is a Simple web App (ReactJS + NodeJS) which demonstrates the following:
+This Project is a simple web App (ReactJS + NodeJS) which demonstrates the following:
 1. Creating a basic frontend via React
 2. Making HTTP calls with axios
 3. Sending OTP to verified numbers via Twilio